-For CIT, MBT and NWT, a tax return needs to be filed every year, and will be used to determine the taxable income.
-The Luxembourg tax administration will usually issue a "preliminary" tax assessment based on the tax return filed.
+For CIT, MBT and NWT, a tax return needs to be filed every year and will be used to determine the taxable income and tax liability.
+The Luxembourg tax authority will usually issue "preliminary" tax assessment based on the tax return filed.
 A five-year limitation period applies for the Luxembourg tax authority to issue a revised tax assessment if it disagrees with the "preliminary" tax assessment.
+An exception to the five-year limitation period applies if the tax return is found to be incomplete or incorrect, irrespective of an intent of fraud.

-The Luxembourg tax authority has dedicated departments that have the competence to conduct an on-site tax audit.
+The Luxembourg tax authority has dedicated departments that have the competence to conduct on-site tax audits.
 The Service de révision is responsible for periodically auditing the accounts and other accounting documents of taxpayers subject to audit and drawing up audit reports proposing any resulting changes to taxation.